Charting a new career pathway for health care aides

 Introduction

-EOHHS, in collaboration with the Executive Office of Elder Affairs (EOEA), the Department of Public Health (DPH), and the MassHealth Office of Long-Term Services and Supports (OLTSS), has developed a proposal to redesign the career pathway and credentialing process for this important part of the health care workforce.
+EOHHS, in collaboration with the Executive Office of Aging and Independence (AGE), the Department of Public Health (DPH), and the MassHealth Office of Long-Term Services and Supports (OLTSS), has developed a proposal to redesign the career pathway and credentialing process for this important part of the health care workforce.

 Help us develop this important initiative

-We’re asking key audiences provide input and perspective to help shape the development and thoughtful implementation of the health care aide initiative.
-We would especially love to hear feedback from the following key audiences:
+We’re asking key audiences to provide input and perspective and help shape the continued development and thoughtful implementation of the Career Pathway initiative.
+We would especially love to hear feedback from:

 • Employees and future employees